 So, while most sharks will be 100% fine if they stop swimming, a few iconic species such as great white sharks, whale sharks, hammerheads and mako sharks would suffocate without forward motion or a strong current flowing towards their mouths.

 In answer to our titular question – NO, most sharks will not drown if they stop swimming.
 Which brings us to another question: Can sharks swim backwards?
-(You'll need to wait for our next #Sharktober blog to find out)
+(You'll need to wait and see!)